mjskay/uncertainty-examples/likert-sankey-dotplot.md

 head(dat, n = 8)
 ```

     ##       id   pre  post        group                 pre_l                post_l
     ##    <int> <int> <int>       <char>                <fctr>                <fctr>
-    ## 1:     1     3     4 Intervention    About 3-4 cups/day   About 5-6 cups/day
+    ## 1:     1     2     3 Intervention    About 1-2 cups/day    About 3-4 cups/day
     ## 2:     2     4     4 Intervention    About 5-6 cups/day    About 5-6 cups/day
-    ## 3:     3     5     5 Intervention  More than 6 cups/day More than 6 cups/day
+    ## 3:     3     3     3 Intervention    About 3-4 cups/day    About 3-4 cups/day
-    ## 4:     4     2     2 Intervention    About 1-2 cups/day   About 1-2 cups/day
+    ## 4:     4     5     5 Intervention  More than 6 cups/day  More than 6 cups/day
-    ## 5:     5     4     3 Intervention    About 5-6 cups/day   About 3-4 cups/day
+    ## 5:     5     5     5 Intervention  More than 6 cups/day  More than 6 cups/day
-    ## 6:     6     1     2 Intervention Less than one cup/day   About 1-2 cups/day
+    ## 6:     6     1     1 Intervention Less than one cup/day Less than one cup/day
-    ## 7:     7     2     2 Intervention    About 1-2 cups/day   About 1-2 cups/day
+    ## 7:     7     3     2 Intervention    About 3-4 cups/day    About 1-2 cups/day
     ## 8:     8     5     5 Intervention  More than 6 cups/day  More than 6 cups/day

 ``` r
 # head(dat, 5) %>%